ASMAK-Bilisim/bondi-base-buildathon/README.md

    - **Sellers** set the premium (annualized percentage return) they’re willing to accept for selling CDS.
    - **Buyers** can view all offers and purchase the best existing offer.

-- The CDS market can be expanded into a synthetic CDS market for any existing bond, making it a fully decentralized product with zero real-world interaction.
+- The CDS market can be expanded into a synthetic CDS market for any existing bond, and along with the decentralized court system implementation for the decision process, it will become a fully decentralized product with zero real-world interaction.
 - **Note**: The decision process for CDS (whether a bond has defaulted) is not implemented in the front-end but exists in the smart contract in a basic form.

 #### 3. Coupon Page